jdeitawimostafa/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 An important aspect of trees is how to traverse them.
 Traversing a tree allows us to search for a node, print out the contents of a tree, and much more!
 There are two categories of traversals when it comes to trees:

-1. Depth First.
+1. Depth First : Depth first traversal is where we prioritize going through the depth (height) of the tree first .
-2. Breadth First.
+2. Breadth First : Breadth first traversal iterates through the tree by going through each level of the tree node-by-node.

 ![tree](https://media.geeksforgeeks.org/wp-content/uploads/BSTSearch.png)